-From Newark (click to change), the pair will be difficult to observe as they will appear no higher than 17° above the horizon.
-They will be visible in the dawn sky.
-They will rise at 04:10 (EDT), 2 hours and 58 minutes before the Sun, and attain an altitude of 17° above the eastern horizon before fading from view as dawn breaks at around 05:48.
+From Cambridge, the pair will be difficult to observe as they will appear no higher than 12° above the horizon.
+They will be visible in the dawn sky, rising at 04:14 (EST) – 1 hour and 36 minutes before the Sun – and reaching an altitude of 12° above the eastern horizon before fading from view as dawn breaks around 05:30.

 The coordinates above are given in J2000.0.
 The pair will be at an angular separation of 43° from the Sun, which is in Aries at this time of year.

 The circumstances of this event were computed using the DE405 planetary ephemeris published by the Jet Propulsion Laboratory (JPL).

 This event was automatically generated by searching the ephemeris for planetary alignments which are of interest to amateur astronomers, and the text above was generated based on an estimate of your location.